- Grant Recipient

 The track was active until 1924, when, according to an article from February 8, 1924 in the Essex County Republican, orders came from the Public Service Commission to shut it down.
 Later, in 1964, the same newspaper published an article that looked at the railroad and its impact on the community.
 Printed in the August 21 edition, the article began by stating that “at the turn of the century, [Keeseville] was humming with railroad activity.”
 The train depot was said to have been “varnished and Victorian throughout,” with a single track terminus to Port Kent and a three track terminal with a small locomotive and car shop.
 The majority of the people said to use it were coming from the bigger cities and were using the railroad to get to the Chasm.

 The train had been powered by steam engines until 1905, when the article states a short lived attempt was made to make the railroad electric.
 By 1911, the idea of an electric railroad was abandoned due to too many power failures that would ultimately cause delays and expensive repairs.
 The downfall of the K.A.C. & L.C.
 RR, according to the article, was the growing popularity of cars and paved highways.
 The 1920s saw fewer runs, and in 1924, the last run was made before the track was taken apart and sold for scrap.
 At that point, it was said that fewer than five people were making the trip to Port Kent.
 The article also states that the bridge over the Chasm was eventually dismantled 45 years after its construction.

-As of 2019, the train depot was a restaurant called North Country Club Restaurant.
+As of 2020, the train depot was home to the North Country Club Restaurant.